Mkumar262006/DS_Module13/Ex2-Conversion-of-the-infix-expression-into-postfix-expression.md

 To write a C program to convert the infix expression into postfix form using stack by following the operator precedence and associative rule.

 ## Algorithm
-1. Start the program.<br>
+1. Start the program.
-2.Initialize a stack and set the top index to -1.
+<br>2.Initialize a stack and set the top index to -1.
-3.Define the push() and pop() functions to add and remove elements from the stack.
+<br>3.Define the push() and pop() functions to add and remove elements from the stack.
-4.Define the priority() function to assign priorities to operators.
+<br>4.Define the priority() function to assign priorities to operators.
-5.Traverse the expression in the IntoPost() function, handling operands, parentheses, and operators.
+<br>5.Traverse the expression in the IntoPost() function, handling operands, parentheses, and operators.
-6.After processing the expression, pop and print any remaining operators from the stack.
+<br>6.After processing the expression, pop and print any remaining operators from the stack.
-7.End.
+<br>7.End.

 ## Program:
 ```py